JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-(Note: In Kotlin, semicolons are optional, and therefore line breaks are significant.
-The language design assumes Java-style braces, and you may encounter surprising behavior if you try to use a different formatting style.)
+> In Kotlin, semicolons are optional, and therefore line breaks are significant.
+The language design assumes
+> Java-style braces, and you may encounter surprising behavior if you try to use a different formatting style.
+{:.note}

 ### Horizontal whitespace